mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Passengers transfer from the interface craft to internal cabins.
 Typically, around 28 passenger cabins are available, plus eight high cabins, although this depends on crewing levels aboard the freightliner.
 Small craft crew normally live aboard their craft but spend most of their time in the main hull whilst in jump.

 Accommodation is of a high quality, with generous common areas and additional spaces, such as small conference rooms, for the use of passengers and crew.
 The ship is lightly armed for self-defence but not intended to leave well- patrolled spaceways.
-A GEM-ship might venture into the frontier but for the most part these vessels are optimised for operations on a safe, regular run and tend to stick to this role.
+A GEM-ship might venture into the frontier but for the most part these vessels are optimized for operations on a safe, regular run and tend to stick to this role.

 MAINTENANCE COST Cr60308.33/month